-Step 1 On the System Administration > Users page, click Enable .
-Step 2 Check the Enable External Authentication checkbox.
-Step 3 Enter the hostname, port number, and Shared Secret password for the RADIUS server.
-Step 4 Enter the number of seconds for the appliance to wait for a response from the server before timing out.
-Step 5 Choose the authentication protocol used by the RADIUS server.
-Step 6 (Optional) Click Add Row to add another RADIUS server.
+- Step 2 Check the Enable External Authentication checkbox. - Step 3 Enter the hostname, port number, and Shared Secret password for the RADIUS server. - Step 4 Enter the number of seconds for the appliance to wait for a response from the server before timing out. - Step 5 Choose the authentication protocol used by the RADIUS server. - Step 6 (Optional) Click Add Row to add another RADIUS server.
 Repeat steps 3-5 for each RADIUS server.

-Note You can add up to ten RADIUS servers.
+You can add up to ten RADIUS servers.